abapzombie/ABAPZombie-Code-Library/README.md

+:warning: _Most of these examples are 6+ years old and are being kept here for reference purposes (tons of legacy code out there, right?).
+If you want to tackle any of these problems, you should first try looking for modern APIs on newer ABAP versions ([this](https://help.sap.com/http.svc/rc/abapdocu_752_index_htm/7.52/en-US/index.htm) is a good start)._

 ABAPZombie-Code-Library
 =======================

-In this repository we'll keep all examples posted on our website (as .TXT files), and also useful code we receive via pull-requests.
+This repository contains all examples from on our website.

-We'll try to keep this library organized by using clear folder descriptions for each example.

-If you want further information about any code, search for the appropriate post on our website: www.abapzombie.com
+If you need further information about any code, search for the appropriate post at www.abapzombie.com

-Don't hesitate to send new codes, so we can improve this library.

 Contact us for suggestions: contato@abapzombie.com